 - 1 Dozen Corn tortillas

-- Top with olives, sour cream, chives or any other Mexican delight!
+- Top with olives, sour cream or chives

-- Add browned ground beef, shredded chicken (cook first!) or shredded beef (cook first!).
+- Add browned ground beef or shredded chicken (cook first!) or shredded beef (cook first!).

 - Add Mexican or Spanish rice inside the enchiladas.

 Heat oven to 350 degrees.

 Grate cheese and chop onion.
 Set aside.
 Fry tortillas in 1/4 cup oil to soften (don't over-fry!).
 Drip on paper towels.
 Set aside.